EchoVideo: Quick Guide for Instructors

 Record Online with Browser Capture

 Create a video on any computer you just need a supported browser (e.g., Chrome, Edge, and Firefox).
 Allows you to record your screen (entire screen, an application window, or your browser tab), microphone, and yourself.
+Features virtual backgrounds when recording with your webcam.

 Browser Capture Guide